anotherhope/rcloud/docs/rcloud/rts/stop/README.md

 # Real Time Syncronization Stop
-This command is used to disable syncronization on directory
+This command is used to stop syncronization on directory If no args are used, this stop all syncronization

 ### Command:
 `$ rcloud rts stop <optional_id_directory>`